Best Cat Litter for Older Cats

 Last Updated by Brandon F. on May 8, 2020

 As our beloved feline friends become older, it is important to adapt their lifestyle to accommodate their age.
 This can include things such as diet, exercise, and doctor visits.
 However, one aspect that people sometimes forget about is what type of cat litter they should use.

-There are certain cat litters that are designed to be better suited for older cats.
-In fact, there are certain cat litter manufacturers that specifically design and target these types of cat litters for older cats.
+Certain cat litters are designed to be better suited for older cats.
+There are certain cat litter manufacturers that specifically design and target these types of cat litters for older cats.

 In this article, we will go over some of the common features that you will find in a mature-friendly cat litter.
 We will also list out a few of the best cat litters for older cats.

 If you are in a rush, check out the table below for quick links to our selections.